28 August 2019

 - Maintain proper function of the air ventilation.

-- Make sure drains and pipes do not leak or are not blocked.
-Do not alter them without prior authorisation.
-Arrange immediate inspection and repair by qualified technicians if there is a defect in the U-trap or smell of foul air is coming from drain outlets.
+- Arrange immediate inspection and repair by qualified technicians if there is a defect in the U-trap or smell of foul air is coming from drain outlets.